African Borderlands Research Network (ABORNE) Annual Meeting

 Only the papers submitted before the conference will be considered for inclusion in a special issue submitted to JBS.

 All papers presented during the annual meeting will be subject to peer review.
 Interested participants will submit a half-page abstract (roughly 500 words) written in English.
 Authors will use the online submission system hosted by the EasyChair Conference System to submit their papers.
 Abstracts will be selected on the basis of originality, relevance, and clarity of presentation.
 Following a review of abstracts by the scientific committee, authors will be invited to present a paper.
 Paper submission implies that at least one of the authors will present the paper if accepted and that at least one of the authors will register for a full conference fee.

 The language of the conference is English.
 All papers must be presented in English.

-Participants interested in participating in a special issue of the Journal of Borderlands Studies will be asked to submit a full paper prior to registration on October 15, 2020.
+Participants interested in participating in a special issue of the Journal of Borderlands Studies will be asked to submit a full paper before December 15, 2020.

 Notification of acceptance: September 1, 2020

 Registration: before October 15, 2020

 The conference will bring together a maximum of 60 participants.
 All participants will cover their own travel and accommodation costs, except those invited by the organizers.
 Participants will be asked to pay after their abstract is accepted (or on site if electronic payments are impossible).
 Only registered participants will be included in the conference program.
 The participation fees include a conference bag, a certificate of participation, coffee breaks, and some lunches and dinners.
 The organizers will consider the possibility of broadcasting some of the talks live.